Mylana Hearn

 Mylana Hearn (born 5 March 1995) is an American triple jumper.
 She was runner-up at the 2025 USA Indoor Track and Field Championships.

 Career

 She attended Texas State University and was runner-up in the Sun Belt Conference championships, both indoors and outdoors, in 2016.

 She competed in the triple jump at the 2023 Pan American Games in Santiago, Chile in November 2023.

-She set a new personal best of 17.81 metres competing in Albuquerque, New Mexico, in February 2024.
+She set a new personal best of 13.81 metres competing in Albuquerque, New Mexico, in February 2024.
 She jumped 13.78 metres to finish runner-up to Natricia Hooper at the LSU Invitational in April 2024.

 She was runner-up to Jasmine Moore at the 2025 USA Indoor Track and Field Championships in New York, on February 23, 2025.
+She jumped 13.39 metres to place fifth at the 2025 USA Outdoor Track and Field Championships in Eugene, Oregon.